 DOROTHY: I've developed what is now becoming a worldwide brand.
 I've just been invited to open 2 stores in China.
 But all I got is my Canadian incorporation and my Canadian trademark registration.
 I don't think they'll be of any value in China...

 TRADEMARK FACTORY: You're right.
 Your Canadian trademark will not protect you outside of Canada.

 DOROTHY: So what should I do?

-TRADEMARK FACTORY: Unfortunately, Canada, unlike most other countries, is currently not a party to the Madrid Agreement or the Madrid Protocol, which allow you to file a single international trademark application, in one language, and just put check marks next to the countries where you want it protected.
+TRADEMARK FACTORY: Unfortunately, Canada, unlike most other countries, is currently not a party to the Madrid Agreement or the Madrid Protocol, which allows you to file a single international trademark application, in one language, and just put checkmarks next to the countries where you want it protected.
 The government is finally trying to align our laws to those of the rest of the world, but for now, your options are limited.